Archive

 Our old drawings of Koiwai Farm

-Of the 21 buildings in the Koiwai Farm complex, which has been designated an Important Cultural Property, it was known that the cowshed and four-story storehouse were designed by Tozawa Jintaro (Tozawa Group) of Morioka and others, but the designer of the "club" was unknown.
-When we looked into the old drawings managed by our company this time, we found that there were 15 drawings related to the club among those related to Koiwai Farm.
-Among them were drawings titled "Koiwai Farm Club Relocation and Renovation Design Drawings" and "Koiwai Farm Club Relocation and Expansion Design Plans" created in 1914 (Taisho 3), which are believed to be the designs for the current club when it was relocated and expanded.
-Although the designer's seal could not be found on the drawings, the date of creation and the characteristics of the drawing frame suggest that they were designed by Tsuda Saku, who was a member of the Mitsubishi Limited Partnership Company's Land Department Maintenance Section from 1908 to 1920.
-Tsuda Saku was an engineer active during the time of Chief Engineer Yasuoka Katsuya (1900-1912), and after going independent, he also designed the Iwasaki Family Suehiro Villa (1927, Nationally Registered Cultural Property).
+Of the 21 buildings at Koiwai Farm, designated an Important Cultural Property, it was known that the cowshed and four-story storehouse were designed by Jintaro Tozawa (Tozawa Group) of Morioka and others, but the designer of the "Club" was unknown.
+In a recent investigation of old drawings managed by our company, we discovered 15 drawings related to the Club among those related to Koiwai Farm.
+Among these drawings were drawings titled "Koiwai Farm Club Relocation and Renovation Design Drawing" and "Koiwai Farm Club Relocation and Expansion Design Floor Plan," both created in 1914 (Taisho 3).
+These are believed to be the designs for the current Club's relocation and expansion.
+While the designer's seal was not found on the drawings, the date of creation and the characteristics of the drawing frame suggest that they were designed by Saku Tsuda, who worked in the Maintenance Section of the Estates Department of Mitsubishi Goshi Kaisha from 1908 to 1920.
+Tsuda Saku was an engineer active during the time of Chief Engineer Yasuoka Katsuya (1900-1912).
+After going independent, he also designed the Iwasaki Family Suehiro Villa (1927, Nationally Registered Cultural Property).
 The 15 remaining club drawings consist of two floor plans, seven detailed drawings, and six detailed drafts.
-Comparing the detailed drawings (drawings: Koiwai Farm Club blueprints) with the interior photographs borrowed from Koiwai Farm, the shapes of the waist-high walls and ceilings, which are characteristic of the interior, match the drawings.
-By comparing the drawings in our possession with the current building, we will be able to confirm the location of the interior facade parts at the time of the relocation, expansion, and renovation completed in 1914.
+Comparing the detailed drawings (drawings: Koiwai Farm Club blueprints) with the interior photographs borrowed from Koiwai Farm, the shapes of the waist-length walls and ceilings, characteristic of the interior, match the drawings.
+By comparing the drawings in our possession with the current building, we will be able to confirm the location of the interior and facade components as they were when the building was relocated and remodeled in 1914.

 In the investigation conducted in connection with the designation as an Important Cultural Property, it was found that only two rooms had actually been relocated, and so the club building designed by our company in 1914 was treated as the new construction.